aliabdou92019/mapreduce-bigdata-pipeline-/README.md

 **Objective:** Process employee data to compute total salaries, average salaries, and employee counts grouped by department.

+### **Data Collection & Preprocessing**
+The dataset used for this task was synthesized by merging **12 months of raw data** into a single massive dataset to simulate real-world Big Data volumes.
+Prior to processing, the raw data underwent a **preprocessing** phase where it was filtered to retain only the critical columns needed for our analysis.
+This optimization reduces noise, shrinks the file size footprint, and significantly improves the I/O throughput of the MapReduce job.

 ### **Technical Approach & Implementation Details**
 - **Custom Writable/WritableComparable:** Standard Hadoop types were insufficient because we needed to pass paired data (Salary and Employee Count).
 We implemented `DepartmentWritable` to securely serialize this object over the network.
 It includes a custom `compareTo` method (sorting by salary, then employees) to satisfy Hadoop's Shuffle & Sort phase.
 - **Mapper Logic & Data Validation:**